feathersjs-ecosystem/feathers-cassandra/README.md

   }
 }))

+// Handle Errors
 app.use(errorHandler())

+// Start the server
 module.exports = app.listen(3030)

 console.log('Feathers Todo FeathersCassandra service running on 127.0.0.1:3030')
 ```

-You can run this example by using `node server` and going to [localhost:3030/todos](http://localhost:3030/todos).
+Run the example with `node app` and go to [localhost:3030/todos](http://localhost:3030/todos).

 You should see an empty array.
-That's because you don't have any Todos yet but you now have full CRUD for your new todos service!
+That's because you don't have any Todos yet, but you now have full CRUD for your new todos service!

 ## License